-Bedroom: For sensual and decadent bedroom play, consider splurging for “bamboo silk” or other softly spun rayon.
+Bedroom: For sensual and decadent bedroom rope bondage, consider splurging for “bamboo silk” or other softly spun rayon.

 Everyday and public play: We’ve found MFP to be an outstanding option for use anytime, anywhere.
 If you want to maximize playtime in a busy life then cleanliness and ease of maintenance are the top priorities.
 MFP is very soft, waterproof, incredibly strong, isn’t prone to jams, and takes very little time to wash.

 Newbies: Cotton is ideal for getting started.
 It’s not an uncomfortable choice, and $20 can buy at least 100’ of rope.
 Although it won’t last forever, it’s great for experimenting with different lengths.